Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 Surgical Skin Tightening

 A discussion of skin tightening methods wouldn’t be complete if we didn’t mention surgery.
 In a way, nothing tightens skin quite as much as simply removing the excess skin altogether.
+A tummy tuck is the most effective method for removing fat and excess skin from the abdomen.
 Of course this comes with a few downsides, namely a longer recovery period as well as significant scarring, even though plastic surgeons are very skillful in hiding such incisions where they are well placed under the bikini line or hairline.

 Some patients may only be able to have their skin tightened with surgery, particularly those who have a large amount of loose skin.
 If you have undergone substantial weight loss or multiple pregnancies that have stretched your skin beyond return, a tummy tuck may be the only way to flatten your stomach and tighten your abdominal skin.